 Costs and Financial Aid for Online MBA Degrees in Entrepreneurship

 Don’t be blindsided by surprise costs for your degree.
-In selecting the best program for your career education, look over the tuition rates for both in-state and out-of-state students.
-Many online master programs charge the same tuition rates for all students.
+In selecting the best program for your career education, consider carefully the tuition rates for both in-state and out-of-state students.
+Many online master’s programs charge the same tuition rates for all students.
 There are also application fees to consider.
 Before applying to an online MBA in entrepreneurship, determine total costs based on the time and credits required for graduation.
 Can you afford it?
-Contact the admissions office at prospective schools to see what kinds of financial aid are available.
-There are federally subsidized loans, private loans, grants, scholarships, and work-study programs.
-The university or business school may also offer grants and scholarships that do not need to be paid back.
+Contact the admissions office at prospective schools to get information on potential financial aid opportunities such as federally subsidized loans, private loans, grants, scholarships, and work-study programs.
+The university or business school may also offer grants and scholarships exclusively to their MBA students.

-To learn more about ways to pay for your MBA, read our guide to financial aid and see a list of scholarship opportunities.
+To learn more about funding your MBA program, be sure to check out OMD’s guide to financial aid and list of scholarship opportunities.

 How Much Your Online MBA in Entrepreneurship Might Cost